-Samsung S9 Unveiled: Flagship Device Promises Camera Experience Better Than iPhone X At A Cheaper Price
+Samsung Galaxy S9 Unveiled: Flagship Device Promises Camera Experience Better Than iPhone X At A Cheaper Price

-After months of teasing the public, Samsung finally launched the Galaxy S9 -it’s latest flagship phone at the Mobile World Congress in Barcelona.
+After months of teasing the public, Samsung finally launched the Galaxy S9; it’s latest flagship phone at the Mobile World Congress in Barcelona.

-Samsung appears to have gone all out in making sure their newest flagship phone wins over its Apple competitor, the iPhone X. The Galaxy S9 seems to have taken some inspiration from Snapchat since the company put in a lot of effort in the smartphone’s camera.
+Samsung appears to have gone all out in making sure their newest flagship phone wins over its Apple competitor, the iPhone X. The Galaxy S9 seems to have taken some inspiration from Snapchat since the company put in a lot of effort to develop the smartphone’s camera.

 Samsung Galaxy S9 Unveiled